Sustainability

 Degrowth

 Recently there has been increased attention to the concept of “degrowth”.
-We simply don’t have sufficient wealth for everyone to have a reasonable standard of living.
-Even if you somehow confiscated entire global GDP and shared it equally everyone would only get $15 per day.
-(84 trillion between 8 billion people is $10,695 which is $30 per day.
-This is a reasonable income for many parts of the world, but very much locks us in to present consumption power.
-Would you have wanted your parents to have made a similar trade back in 1985, which would be $12 trillion between 5 billion is $2,400, i.e. less than $7 per day?
+I think it’s important to recognise that we simply don’t have sufficient wealth for everyone to have a reasonable standard of living.
+Even if you somehow confiscated the entire global GDP and shared it equally everyone would only get $15 per day. ($84 trillion between 8 billion people is $10,695 which is $30 per day.
+This is a reasonable income for many parts of the world, but would lock us in to present consumption power.
+Would you have wanted your parents to have made a similar trade back in 1985, which would be $12 trillion between 5 billion = $2,400, i.e. less than $7 per day?
 I’ve used income, rather than wealth, because the data is better.
 These figures should also be adjusted for purchasing power, but it’s only meant as a back of the envelope exercise).

-Growth is one of the biggest parts of the solution to our environmental problems because:
+In addition to this, growth is one of the biggest parts of the solution to our environmental problems.
+This is because:

 1. We have successfully decoupled a lot of the negative impact of growth.
 Therefore there’s no fixed trade off between material betterment and environmental protection.

-2. The best way to fix our environmental problems is through technology, and as Hannah Ritchie argies (2024, p.35) recent breakthroughs in the batteries required for electric vehicles, or low cost solar panels, are a result of economic growth.
+2. The best way to fix our environmental problems is through technology, and as Hannah Ritchie has argued recent breakthroughs in the batteries required for electric vehicles, or low cost solar panels, are a result of economic growth (Ritchie 2024, p.35).

 I also recommend the following: